istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 This task shows how to ensure your workloads only communicate using mutual TLS as they are migrated to Istio.

-Istio by default automatically configures workloads between sidecars in [mutual TLS](/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls).
-By default, Istio configures workloads as `PERMISSIVE` mode.
+Istio automatically configures workload sidecars to use [mutual TLS](/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls) when calling other workloads.
+By default, Istio configures the destination workloads using `PERMISSIVE` mode.
 When `PERMISSIVE` mode is enabled, a service can accept both plain text and mutual TLS traffic.
 In order to only allow mutual TLS traffic, we need to change to `STRICT` mode.